datadriventests/ddt/CONTRIBUTING.md

 # Contributing to DDT

+This project is currently unmaintained.
+There are no guarantees that your Pull Requests will be acted upon.

+If you'd like to step up as a maintainer, apply [here](https://github.com/txels/ddt/issues/59).

+# Guidelines

 We'll be happy if you want to contribute to the improvement of `ddt`.

 Code contributions will take the form of pull requests to